 Better product pages will accomplish these three goals:

-- Lead local customers to your physical store.
+Goal #3: Lead local customers to your physical store.
 Today’s shoppers want to research before they buy.
-They want to research their products online, then go into the store to see them in person.
+They want to research their products online, then go to the store to see them in person.
 Your product pages are an important part of this link.

 Now you know the why of great product pages, let’s get to the how.